 Food technology with a healthy appetite for innovation

 Food is as fundamental as it gets.
-And our relationship with it tells a rich and diverse story.
-Just 10 years ago, most consumers were focused on eating a diet low in fat.
+And our relationship with it has changed with every year.
+Just ten years ago, most consumers were focused on eating a diet low in fat.
 Biotechnology was extremely limited in its application and considered somewhat dangerous.
 And few people knew what organic meant or why it mattered.

 Today, the picture is one of heightened challenges.
 Food prices are soaring.
 Shortages have sparked unrest the world over.
-And every year, 10 million people die of hunger and hunger-related diseases.
+The threat of salmonella poisoning prompts the recall of millions of U.S. eggs.
+And every year, ten million people die of hunger and hunger-related diseases.
 At the same time, consumers are hungrier than ever for information about their food.
 They are better informed about nutrition and more aware of the environmental and societal impacts of everything they buy.
-In fact, according to an IBM Institute for Business Value survey, two of every five US and UK consumers say safety concerns dictate what food they will—and won't—purchase.
+In fact, according to an IBM Institute for Business Value survey, two of every five U.S. and U.K. consumers say safety concerns dictate what food they will—and won't—purchase.

 Pet food.
 Lettuce.
 Peanut butter.
 Baby food.
 Milk.
 These are just some of the high profile recalls we've seen in the last year.
 Consumers worldwide are worried—and rightly so.
-They wonder, is their food safe?
+Is their food safe?
 And where did it come from?

-Track and trace technology, including 2D and 3D barcode and radio frequency identification (RFID), offers "farm to fork" transparency and addresses the safety concerns of consumers.
-But it's not just safety that's driving innovation in this space.
-Government regulations and industry requirements for quality and traceability are driving food producers around the world to provide more detail on products.
+One solution is track and trace technology, including 2D and 3D barcode and radio frequency identification (RFID).
+This allows us to track food from "farm to fork."
+And now government regulations and industry requirements for quality and traceability are driving food producers worldwide to provide more detail on products.
 With an increasingly global supply chain, that detail must be comprehensive and reliable.
-And with that detail, companies can realise added value as well, such as a streamlined distribution chain and lower spoilage rates.
+And with that detail, companies can realize added value as well, such as a streamlined distribution chain and lower spoilage rates.
 In fact, consumer product and retail industries lose about $40 billion annually, or 3.5% of their sales, due to supply chain inefficiencies.

 Farm to fork